 - Support Vehicle available (so you can skip a section)

-- Free pick up and drop off to Fort William train station
+- Free pick up at Fort William train station

-Is the Cape Wrath Trail South (2020) Right For Me?
+Is the Cape Wrath Trail (South) Right For Me?

 We will spend the entire day guiding you along The Cape Wrath Trail, there is no need for you to worry about being lost.
 We will be with you from the moment you set off in the morning to the moment you finish in the evening.
 At the end of each day you will be shown to your B&B, inn or hotel to get a good nights rest before continuing along the Cape Wrath Trail the following day.